 Also, it also checks if your computer has missed any critical Security Update from Microsoft.
 Besides, if you turn the Automatic scans toggle to ON, Qualys BrowserCheck will scan your system periodically.
 Please note: ‘Advance Scan’ may take a few minutes.
 Go here for to get a check-up!

 SurfPatrol for all browsers

-If you don’t want to install any utility to check if your computer has any outdated plug-in installed, SurfPatrol is very reliable online service that does everything without any installation.
+If you don’t want to install any utility to check if your computer has any outdated plug-in installed, surfpatrol.ru is an online service that does everything without any installation.
 It has a user-friendly interface which without taking any of your time, directly in single-click prompts you to check the status of your browser.

 Lets us know how you make sure that all your Browser plug-ins, extensions, add-ons are up-to-date!